ddolovov/kotlin-native-samples/samples/csvparser/README.md

 # CSV parser

  This example shows how one could implement simple comma separated values reader and parser in Kotlin.
 A sample data [European Mammals Red List for 2009](https://data.europa.eu/euodp/en/data/dataset?res_format=CSV) from EU is being used.

-To build use `../gradlew assemble` or `./build.sh` or `build.bat`.
+To build use `../gradlew assemble` or `./build.sh`.

 Now you can run artifact directly